zhaoyul/aposd-vs-clean-code/README.md

 Are you concerned that comments will be incorrect or misleading and that this will slow down software development?
-I often hear people complain about stale comments, but I have not found them be a significant problem over my career.
+I often hear people complain about stale comments (usually as an excuse for writing no comments at all), but
+I have not found them be a significant problem over my career.
 Incorrect comments do happen, but I don't encounter them very often and when I do, they rarely cost me much time.
 In contrast, I waste